se-edu/se-book/cppToJava/inheritance/objectClass/text.md

 ##### The `toString` method
 <div class="indented">

 **Every class inherits a `toString` method from the `Object` class that is used by Java to get a string representation of the object** %%e.g., for printing%%.
-By default it simply returns the type of the object and its address (in hexadecimal).
+By default, it simply returns the type of the object and its address (in hexadecimal).

 <box>